cristian-albu/acj-v3/data/README.md

 export const relevantIdentifier_data = {};
 ```

-2. A `type` must be declared or used alongside the exported data
+2. An existing type must be used or a new `type` must be declared alongside the exported data

 ```ts
 export type T_PetsData = string[];